ssmattio/MUSA550_FinalProject/_posts/2020-12-21-NewYork_Case_Study.md

 <div id="altair-years"></div>

-In the charts above we can see that the number of listings grew quite steadily between the decades, with the 1980s and the 2000s years expiriencing the largest growth in historic listings.
+In the charts above we can see that the number of listings grew quite steadily between the decades, with the 1980s and the 2000s years experiencing the largest growth in historic listings.

 ## Distribution of NPS Sites in New York and Key Indicators